SalamanderXing/MCS/README.md

 ## Some details about the coding style and performance
 The algorithm is written in pure functional programming style.
 As such it makes heavy use of recursion.
-However it is designed such that the javascript interpreter can perform tail-call optimization (all recursive calls are at the last statement of the function) in order to not produce a `maximum calls stack exceeded` error.
+However it is designed such that javascript interpreter can perform tail-call optimization (all recursive calls are at the last statement of the function) in order to prevent a `maximum calls stack exceeded` error.
 That said I still have to test the algorithm for graphs with >23 nodes.